eunchanity/davids_repo/projects/project4_chopped/README.md

 - Import the clusters, pickled from the notebook
 - Deployment of the "Chopped Basket Generator" on Streamlit
+- The app has also been made available at https://chopped-basket-generator.herokuapp.com/

 #### 4) Access project4_chopped.pdf in the reports folder to follow the presentation deck